 In order to ensure that those who work most closely with students on a daily basis have the flexibility to match their school resources to the needs of their school community, the District principals have the ability to reallocate some allotted school operating budget resources to fit their students' needs.
 Enrollment-driven teachers and centrally budgeted resources, such as special education teachers, bilingual counseling assistants, etc., cannot be reallocated.
-Additionally, the assistant principal provided to neighborhood high schools in the 2017-18 school year cannot be reallocated.
+Additionally, the assistant principal provided to neighborhood high schools and the funds for 120 hours of extra-curricular time in elementary schools cannot be reallocated.
 Reallocations must be completed in consultation with the school's local School Advisory Council or commensurate stakeholder advisory group and must be approved at the budget table by the school's assistant superintendent.

 Schools may also choose to pool resources together in order to purchase positions or equipment.
 For example, schools A, B, C, D, and E may each elect to trade in a student climate support staff and a portion of their discretionary monies to jointly purchase a school operations officer.
 The school operations officer would spend one day per week at each school.
-Schools choosing to pool resources should notify the supervising assistant superintendent in writing of their intentions.
+Schools choosing to pool resources should notify the supervising assistant superintendent and talent partner in writing of their intentions.
 Schools should clearly define how the position or equipment will be shared amongst the schools and should provide the amount of resources each school has agreed to contribute toward the purchase.

 It is strongly preferred that such pooling of resources occurs between schools within the same learning network.
 Cross-network pooling of resources will be considered on a case-by-case basis.
-In the event that schools in different networks choose to pool resources, the schools should notify each supervising assistant superintendent, the Chief Talent Officer, and the Chief Financial Officer of this intent in writing.
+In the event that schools in different networks choose to pool resources, the schools should notify each supervising assistant superintendent, talent partner, and Budget Director, of this intent in writing.